Hello Planning Mashers!

 Follow A “Plan With Me”

 Another easy way to speed up your planning process is to follow a plan with me video.
-These videos already give you a thought through setup with exact step by step instructions and certain themes.
+These videos already give you thought through setup with exact step by step instructions and certain themes.

 If you don’t mind copying somebody else’s spreads, just dive in and do it.
-You won’t need to look for ideas or thing how to do the setup, and this will definitely speed up the process.
+You won’t need to look for ideas or things how to do the setup, and this will definitely speed up the process.